AnyStatus/AnyStatus/README.md

 - Docker Containers
 - Docker Images

+## Contributing

+All contributions are welcome and greatly appreciated.
+Including pull requests, feature requests, bug reports, and documentation.

+## Current state of the code

+In version 3 of AnyStatus, I have re-written most the code from the ground up the fix some of the core issues that exist in version 2.
+Examples include, how and where the settings are saved, the API, MVVM framework and more.
+The core monitoring and plugins mechanism has greatly improved but other parts of the code, such as the application and user interface, still requires refactorings and improvements.

+## Architecture

+> TBD

+## MVVM Framework

+In this project I have developed an experimental MVVM framework based on MediatR.
+The main usage of this framework is for showing Windows, Pages, and Context Menus.
+The context menus are fully pluggable and contextual.
+Future releases of AnySsatus may use a different MVVM framework, or the current framework will grow into a seperate repository.
+I'd love to hear your opinion about it.

 ## Build Status

 |Project|Status|
 |-------|------|
 |AnyStatus|[![Build Status](https://dev.azure.com/anystatus/AnyStatus/_apis/build/status/AnyStatus?repoName=AnyStatus%2FAnyStatus&branchName=main)](https://dev.azure.com/anystatus/AnyStatus/_build/latest?definitionId=1&repoName=AnyStatus%2FAnyStatus&branchName=main)|

-## Contributing

-All contributions are welcome and greatly appreciated.
-Including pull requests, feature requests, bug reports, and documentation.

 ## License